ptroyen/PLPAK/README.md

 - `src/` contains the source code for the package.
 - `example/` contains examples of how to use the package and relevant .py script to load the library and run the simulations.
 - `data/` contains the data files required for the examples.
 Reaction mechanisms for $N_2$-plasma and experimental data for comparison are included.
+Please contact developers for use of air-plasma model.

 ### Test